Who Is John Roberts?

 In his brief tenure on the Court, Chief Justice Roberts has ruled that in certain circumstances local governments can be exempt from some procedural requirements of the Voting Rights Act of 1965.
 He has ruled that the exclusionary rule needn't be so broad and that some evidence can be admissible even if obtained through police negligence.
 Roberts wrote the majority opinion against using race as a criterion in voluntary desegregation policies, a ruling which dissenting justices said stood Brown v.
 Board of Education on its head.

-One of his more controversial decisions came in 2010 when Chief Justice Roberts concurred with Justice Kennedy in Citizens United v.
+One of his more controversial decisions came in 2010 when Chief Justice Roberts concurred with Justice Anthony Kennedy in Citizens United v.
 Federal Election Commission, which declared that corporations have the same rights as average citizens engaging in political speech.
 Critics allege that the decision ignores the vast discrepancy between a corporation's finances and average citizen and destroys years of reform efforts to limit the power of special interest groups to influence the voters.
 Supporters hailed the decision as a boost for the First Amendment because campaign finance reform's efforts to force equality of free speech are contrary to protecting speech from government restraint.
 The ruling moved President Barack Obama to criticize the court's ruling during his 2010 State of the Union address and that, in turn, prompted Roberts to characterize Obama's choice of venue to criticize the court as "very troubling."

 Of the Court's 5-4 ruling to legalize gay marriage, Roberts was bold in his protest, claiming it undermines the country's democratic process.
 "If you are among the many Americans — of whatever sexual orientation — who favor expanding same-sex marriage, by all means celebrate today's decision," he wrote in his 29-page dissent, which was released on the day of the historical announcement on June 26, 2015.
 "Celebrate the achievement of a desired goal.
 Celebrate the opportunity for a new expression of commitment to a partner.
 Celebrate the availability of new benefits.
 But do not celebrate the Constitution.
 It had nothing to do with it."

-Chief Justice John Roberts, undoubtedly, has a significantly powerful administrative position.
+Chief Justice Roberts, undoubtedly, has a significantly powerful administrative position.
 When the Court majority is aligned with the Chief Justice, he chooses who will write the opinion, which can determine how broad or narrow the ruling will be and set a precedent, however small, toward a particular interpretation of the law.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!